Understanding Amazon shopping trends by the day of the week:

 All you need to do is just upload your Search Term report from Seller Central and our tool will provide you a detailed analysis.
 This will include various metrics in an easy-to-interpret bar graph chart with bid adjustment suggestions as shown below.

-We suggest you take full advantage of our Day of the Week Tool to understand your sales trends and incorporate the recommended daily bid adjustments into your overall advertising strategy.
+We suggest you take full advantage of our Free Tools to understand your sales trends and what to make improvements to make for better performance.